-Open order moves faster over open, broken and rough ground than a line formation.
-Subtract one from the die roll when firing at a target in open order or subtract two if the target is behind partial or full cover.
-An open order also can use minor terrain features such as fences and brush as partial cover.
+As mall unit forms square in a single rank with stands distributed as evenly as possible on each side subtract two if the target is behind partial or full cover.
+An open order also can use minor terrain features such as brush as partial cover.
 Open order is at a disadvantage in charge combat and applies a minus one combat modifier.
 As with a line formation, only stands in the first two ranks in open order may fire.